usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

    :width: 900px
    :figclass: big-image border-image clickable-image

+   Using "Import Tasks" to automatically detect and register Plugin Tasks in a Python file

 .. note::

    Input and output types are auto-detected from **Python type hints** and the